VedantK11/AutomatedParkingBot/README.md

-# Alpha Bot - Autonomous Line-Following Robot
+# Automated Line-Following and Parking bot

 An intelligent autonomous robot capable of line following, auto-parking, and wireless ZigBee control with advanced PID controller implementation.